Woodwork in Early Years Education (#EYFSwoodwork)

-Woodwork in Early Years has so much to offer young children and I am keen that all children get opportunities to experience it.
-It provides a truly unique and profound experience.
+Woodwork in Early Years has so much to offer young children and I am keen that all children get opportunities to have this rich experience.
+Woodwork provides a truly unique and profound experience.
 I deliver keynotes about woodwork and regularly deliver CPD/Inset training around the country and overseas.
 Below are some of my thoughts and information about woodwork that will hopefully encourage others to embrace woodwork.

 “Every so often a book is written that helps practitioners to develop their work in deep and far reaching ways.
 This is that sort of book.”
 Tina Bruce CBE

 See the resources tab above for much more information about woodwork with lots of free resources that can be downloaded

 Woodwork provides a unique learning experience for young children.
 It is rich in so many areas of learning and development and it is an activity which children really enjoy doing, being absorbed for extended periods of time.
 It encompasses creative thinking, maths skills, scientific investigation, physical development and coordination, developing language and vocabulary, and much more.

 It is wonderful for building self- esteem and confidence.
 This is for a combination of reasons; through being empowered to use real tools, by being given responsibility, accomplishing tasks that they initially feel to be challenging, gaining new skills and finally taking pride in their creations.